leon4rd/test/README.md

-## What does an angry pepper do?
-It gets jalapeño face.
+## What kind of dog lives in a particle accelerator?
+A Fermilabrador Retriever.